One-dimensional polymers in random environments: stretching vs. folding: Results in the case

-We prove our results for Regions~$R_1$ to~$R_6$ (and $\tilde R_4$ to $\tilde R_6$) in the order listed above, by making our heuristic analysis for \eqref{E107} rigorous.
-The results in Regions $R_2$, $R_4$ and $R_5$ { (and $\tilde R_4$)} involve competitions between ``energy", ``range" or ``entropy" (but all have the same scheme of proof), while Regions $R_1$, $R_3$ and $R_6$ { (and $\tilde R_5$)} are extreme cases where only one factor is significant and hence are much simpler.
+\textbullet\ In Section~\ref{sec:proof1}, we start with the proof of Proposition \ref{prop:ballistic}, then we prove Theorems~\ref{C101} to \ref{C105} (in that order), \textit{i.e.}\ we prove the phase diagram of Regions~$R_1$ to~$R_6$; note that regions~$R_4$ to~$R_6$ are specific to the case $\hat h >0$.
+The results in Regions $R_2$, $R_4$ and $R_5$ involve competitions between ``energy", ``range" or ``entropy" (but all have the same scheme of proof), while Regions $R_1$, $R_3$ and $R_6$ are extreme cases where only one factor is significant and hence are much simpler.
+Let us stress here that the statements on range size of trajectories $(S_n)_{0\leq n\leq N}$ under $\bP_{N,\gb_N,h_N}^{\go}$ are direct consequences of the convergence of $(M_N^-,M_N^+)$ under $\bP_{N,\gb_N,h_N}^{\go}$, so we do not write their proof explicitly.

+\textbullet\ In Section~\ref{sec:proof2}, we prove the remaining Theorems~\ref{thm:R4tilde} to \ref{R5tilde}, \textit{i.e.}\ we complete the phase diagram in the case $\hat h<0$.
+Here, the main contribution to the partition function comes from the range term and finding the limit of the rescaled log-partition function is not difficult.
+The harder part consists in showing that disorder plays a role in deciding whether the random walk moves to the positive or to the negative side: this is done by a careful decomposition of the partition function.